-7. Be sure to question whether a technology is even what you need
+7. Be sure to question whether a new technology is even what you need

 You might even need to improve your policies to be more customer-centric, such as offering free returns or replacements for missing packages.
 Often, it’s not the bells and whistles that customers are looking for, but a policy that puts them first.

-Before taking the plunge with a customer service technology, see if a free trial or contingency contract is available.
+Before taking the plunge with a new customer service technology, see if a trial is available.
 Trying out a product can give you an inside look at how it might work for your company.

-You might also consider a multi-faceted approach, such as updating policies, training staff, and implementing a new technology.
-With this type of improvement plan, create a phased rollout—one that sets your company up for success each step of the way.
+You might also consider a multi-faceted approach, such as updating policies and training staff as well as implementing new technology.
+With this type of improvement plan, create a phased rollout— one that sets your company up for success each step of the way.